infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Do I need to write JS and PHP implementation for all my blocks?

-For block, you must provide the JS and PHP implementation because it won't work without it.
+For block, you must provide the JS and PHP implementations because the block won't work without them.

 For components, if you are not using the JS part, you don't need to write one, but we recommend you do so because the JS part is used in Storybook.

 If you have a more advanced block and don't benefit from writing the JS implementation of the block, you can always use [ServerSideRender component](https://developer.wordpress.org/block-editor/packages/packages-server-side-render/) form the core.
-If the editor can't input anything from admin, there is no need to write JS implementation of the block; just use ServerSideRender component.
+If you have no inputs in the editor from the admin, there is no need to write JS implementation of the block.
+Just use `ServerSideRender` component in that case.

 ### How do I use components in blocks?